aspose-words/Aspose.Words-API-References-Tutorials/english/java/document-converting/using-document-converting/_index.md

 To ensure a smooth and efficient document converting process, consider the following tips:

 1. **Document Format Compatibility:** Ensure that the source and target formats are compatible with Aspose.Words.
-Check the official documentation for the supported formats.
+[Aspose.Words Java API Reference](https://reference.aspose.com/words/java/) for the supported formats.

 2. **Handling Exceptions:** When dealing with a large number of documents, errors might occur during the conversion process.
 Implement proper exception handling to identify and address these issues gracefully.